gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 #### Impersonation

-In a naive implementation, the bot might receive a single set of certificates that would be both renewable and granted the sum of all attached roles.
+In a naive implementation, the bot might receive a single set of certificates that would be both renewable and granted the union of all attached roles.
 If these certificates were compromised, an attacker would have unfettered access to cluster resources until either the certificates expire (assuming they don't bother to renew them) or until a cluster admin notices and locks the bot.